-- BESIX SANOTEC has started a water treatment project in the Monaragla District at a value of Euro 20 million. - CFE has started a water treatment project at a value of Euro14 million in Balangoda and Kolonna. - Technirail Transhub has undertaken a railway construction project at a value of Euro 4.8 Million. - Dredging International is engaged in off shore sand mining projects in Handala, Muthurajawela and Kerawalpitiya at a value of Euro 20 million. - REDCORP, an IT based BPO company has expanded its services by employing over 180 IT technicians and has also expanded their operations to Kandy. - PSIMAR, has already started importing Gems from Sri Lanka. - Alliance International has signed a commercial agreement of 8.9 million EUR to equip public hospitals with semi-industrial laundry machines. - Copertiz_BVBA imports containers of coconut products for about 250,000 US Dollars per year. - Cezhum bvba which imports Hyson branded Ceylon tea since February 2011 has started up a new brand T+H, combining organic Ceylon tea + organic functional herbs. - Mooris Pumps and Irrigation provides water pumps for water treatment projects.

-- The Old Lady at the Sea, hotel project, has recorded a 40% increase in bookings in 2011, over 2010. - Bam Balteau byba is currently finalizing a water treatment project in Sri Lanka.
-They have also opened a branch office in Colombo. - Solar Access/Greenpulse are studying the prospects for the investment of several millions Euro in the setting up of a solar farm in the North or in the East of the country.
+- CFE has started a water treatment project at a value of Euro14 million in Balangoda and Kolonna. - Techniral Transhub has undertaken a railway construction project at a value of Euro 4.8 Million. - Dredging International is engaged in off shore sand mining projects in Handala, Muthurajawela and Kerawalpitiya at a value of Euro 20 million. - REDCORP, an IT based BPO company, has expanded its services by employing over 180 IT technicians and has also expanded their operations to Kandy. - PSIMAR has already started importing gems from Sri Lanka. - Alliance International has signed a commercial agreement of Euro 8.9 million to equip public hospitals with semi-industrial laundry machines. - Copertiz BVBA imports containers of coconut products for about US\$ 250,000 per year. - Cezhum bvba which imports Hyson branded Ceylon tea - since February 2011 has started up a new brand T+H, combining organic Ceylon tea + organic functional herbs. - Mooris Pumps and Irrigation provides water pumps for water treatment projects. - The Old Lady at the Sea, hotel project, has recorded a 40% increase in bookings in 2011, over 2010. - Bam Balteau bvba is currently finalising a water treatment project in Sri Lanka.
+They have also opened a branch office in Colombo. - Solar Access/Greenpulse are studying the prospects for the investment of several millions of euros in the setting up of a solar farm in the north or in the east of the country.

-Α reflection of this enthusiasm is also seen in the transformation the Belgolux-Sri Lanka Business Council (BLSLBC) into a non-profit organization in Belgium in February 2011.
-The Council is not only fast expanding in terms of membership, they have also entered into a MOU with the Benelux Business Council of the Ceylon Chamber of Commerce in July 2011, which provides the Council added opportunity to leverage in Colombo for the benefit of its membership.
+A reflection of this enthusiasm is also seen in the transformation of the Belgolux-Sri Lanka Business Council (BLSLBC) into a non-profit organisation in Belgium in February 2011.
+The Council is not only fast expanding in terms of membership, they have also entered into a MOU with the Benelux Business Council of the Ceylon Chamber of Commerce in July 2011, in obtaining credit insurance.